Skip to Content

 The Stay

-the playground in st. lambert square, paris' 15e.
+The playground in st. Lambert square, paris' 15e.

 We quickly saw many advantages to staying in a residential neighborhood in a large city.
 All the meals we had at local restaurants were less expensive and better quality than what we ate in the tourist areas, and the servers were far friendlier.
 We had a small park with a playground and puppet theater a few blocks away where we stopped almost daily.